 For snorkeling, the person remains at the surface of the water for the entirety of the activity.
 They use a snorkel to breathe from the surface and a mask to see the wonderful sights below.
 With snorkeling, you never have to lift your head out of the water to breathe.

-Snorkeling, unlike the rest of the dives, can include a floatation vest, so swimmers can comfortably stay on the surface of the water.
-Skin diving on the other hand sometimes uses weights to help divers go underwater, since holding their breath naturally makes their bodies want to float.
+Snorkeling, unlike the rest of the diving disciplines, can include a floatation vest, so swimmers can comfortably stay on the surface of the water.
+Snorkeling skin diving on the other hand sometimes uses weights to help skin divers go underwater, since filling their lungs with air naturally makes their bodies want to float instead of going underwater.

 Gear used for snorkeling is extremely basic and easy to come by.
 A mask, a snorkel, soft fins and very rarely a wetsuit are needed for this activity.
 It does not require any prior training and can also be done by not-so-strong swimmers.

 Skin diving, on the other hand, is snorkeling with a little extra kick.
-It starts off the same, with swimmers using snorkel on the surface of the water to see the views below.
+It starts off the same, with swimmers using a mask and snorkel on the surface of the water to see the views below.

-When they spot something they really like and want to go below the surface, that is where skin diving comes into play.
-Stronger swimmers, with more stamina and a little bit of training, can take the breath-held dive into the water to observe their chosen creature or item.
+When a skin diver spots something he or she really likes and wants to go below the surface, that is where snorkeling skin diving comes into play.
+Stronger swimmers, with more stamina and a little bit of training, can take the breath-hold underwater skin dive into the water to observe their chosen creature or item.

 What Equipment do you need for Skin Diving?